Jeli Workflows (Legacy)

 - includes / does not include

 - Check if the dimension includes the provided substring.
-Matching will ignore case.
+Matching ignores case.
 Example:

-.
-The workflow will run if the incident name includes the worddown
+Incident name includes down.
+The workflow runs if the incident name includes the worddown.

 - Check if the dimension includes the provided substring.
-Matching will ignore case.
+Matching ignores case.
 Example:

 Frequency